Zappat0n/stock_scraper/README.md

 # Ruby Programming

-## STOCK STRAPER FROM YAHOO FINANCE
+## STOCK SCRAPER FROM YAHOO FINANCE!

-This a stock straper.
+This a stock scraper.
 You can get financial information about your favorite stocks from the command line.

 ## To install and run